Mercer Bears: Football

 The reinstatement of football revives a storied university program.
 Mercer and the University of Georgia competed in the first football game in Georgia; UGA won 50–0 on January 15, 1892.
 Later the same year, Mercer played Georgia Tech in Tech's first football game; Mercer won 12–6 on November 5, 1892.
 Mercer football alumni include Wally Butts, one of the greatest personalities in Georgia sports history.
-After his playing days at Mercer, Butts served as the head coach at UGA from 1939–60 and as the school's athletic director from 1939–63; he is a member of the Georgia Sports Hall of Fame and the College Football Hall of Fame.
+After his playing days at Mercer, Butts served as the head coach at UGA from 1939 to 1960 and as the school's athletic director from 1939 to 1963; he is a member of the Georgia Sports Hall of Fame and the College Football Hall of Fame.
 Other notable alumni are Joseph "Phoney" Smith and Bill Yoast.
 Smith was an All-American halfback and is Mercer's all-time leading scorer; he scored 176 points and later played for the semi-professional Ironton Tanks.
 Yoast is the high school coach made famous in the movie Remember the Titans.